Lok Sabha: Officers of Lok Sabha

 The Secretariat of Lok Sabha was set up according to the provisions contained in Article 98 of the Constitution.
 The said Article, which provides for a separate secretarial staff for each House of Parliament, reads as follows:- 98.
 Secretariat of Parliament – Each House of Parliament shall have a separate secretarial staff: Provided that nothing in this clause shall be construed as preventing the creation of posts common to both Houses of Parliament.
 (2) Parliament may by law regulate the recruitment and the conditions of service of persons appointed to the secretarial staff of either House of Parliament.

 The Lok Sabha Secretariat functions under the overall guidance and control of the Speaker.
-The main activities of the Secretariat inter alia include the following:
+The main activities of the Secretariat among other things include the following:

 (i) providing secretarial assistance and support to the effective functioning of the House of the People (Lok Sabha) possible to Members of Lok Sabha; (ii) providing amenities as admissible to Members of Lok Sabha; (iii) servicing the various Parliamentary Committees; (iv) preparing research and reference material and bringing out various publications; (v) recruitment of manpower in the Lok Sabha Secretariat and attending to personnel matters; & (vi) preparing and publishing a record of the day-to-day proceedings of the Lok Sabha and bringing out such other publications, as may be required concerning the functioning of the Lok Sabha and its Committees, among other things.

 In the discharge of his constitutional and statutory responsibilities, the Speaker of the Lok Sabha is assisted by the Secretary-General, who holds the rank equivalent to the Cabinet Secretary to the Government of India.
 The Secretary-General, in turn, is assisted by senior functionaries at the level of Secretary, Additional Secretary, Joint Secretary and other officers and staff of the Secretariat.
 Since November 2020, the Secretary-General of Lok Sabha is Utpal Kumar Singh, IAS.